Who We Are

-The San Diego Human Dignity Foundation is one of the largest LGBT foundations in the country and the sole community foundation in San Diego dedicated to the benefit of lesbian, gay, bisexual, and transgender (LGBT) people.
+The Human Dignity Foundation is one of the largest LGBTQ foundations in the country and the sole community foundation in San Diego dedicated to the benefit of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.

 We fund programs and projects that promote equal treatment, tolerance, wellness, well-being, and above all else, human dignity.

-We work to strengthen LGBT organizations and leadership.
-We nurture philanthropic giving to support LGBT people and address important issues such as aging, arts and culture, health and wellness, youth.
+We work to strengthen LGBTQ organizations and leadership.
+We nurture philanthropic giving to support LGBTQ people and address important issues such as aging, arts and culture, health and wellness, youth.

 Our Funding Goes To:

-We recognize that achieving equal treatment and securing our civil rights is the cornerstone issue for LGBT people.
-San Diego’s LGBT community is a dynamic frontier for human rights activism with a broad spectrum of political, legal, social justice, and religious organizations that mobilize here in San Diego as well as statewide and around the nation.
+We recognize that achieving equal treatment and securing our civil rights is the cornerstone issue for LGBTQ people.
+The LGBTQ community is a dynamic frontier for human rights activism with a broad spectrum of political, legal, social justice, and religious organizations that mobilize here in San Diego as well as statewide and around the nation.

 Health & Wellness

-SDHDF is committed to achieving equality in health care and wellness of all LGBT people.
+HDF is committed to achieving equality in health care and wellness of all LGBTQ people.
 The full scope of health issues that affect our community includes breast and cervical cancer, HIV/AIDS, hepatitis, mental health, substance abuse, depression, and access to care for transgender persons.
 Our work directs donors to make the strongest impact on improving the health and quality of life in our community.

-We have supported programs for breast cancer awareness, HIV/AIDS prevention and care, and we are the convener for The San Diego HIV Funding Collaborative.
+We have supported programs for breast cancer awareness, HIV/AIDS prevention and care, and we are the convener for The HIV Funding Collaborative.

 Arts & Culture

-SDHDF believes the arts are essential to a healthy, vital community.
-We recognize the importance of telling our own stories and the power this has in shaping the larger narrative of LGBT culture.
+HDF believes the arts are essential to a healthy, vital community.
+We recognize the importance of telling our own stories and the power this has in shaping the larger narrative of LGBTQ culture.
 The arts can function as a change-agent to engage all types of people, and it helps us to build community.

 We are proud to support the Diversionary Theatre, San Diego Women’s Chorus, Lambda Archives, San Diego Gay Men’s Chorus and the San Diego Multicultural LGBT Literary Foundation.